-Reviews play an important role in fostering quality management and continuous improvement and are undertaken to improve the planning and performance of elements.
-Reviews, through a continuing cycle of self-assessment, benchmarking, critical reflection, forward planning and external/internal peer review, examine how the element can contribute most effectively to the achievement of the University’s strategic goals and objectives.
+Reviews are undertaken to improve the planning and performance of elements and examine how an element can contribute most effectively to the achievement of the University’s strategic goals and objectives.
+Reviews are conducted through a continuing cycle of:

 The process is guided by:

-The University's third cycle of five-yearly organisational reviews commenced from 2015 to 2019 (PDF 1.6MB).
-This cycle of reviews is re-examining schools and administrative divisions from the second cycle (2010 to 2014) and assess current practices, as well as the impact of previously implemented action plans and alignment with the University's strategic aspirations.
+The University's third cycle of five-yearly organisational reviews commenced from 2015 - 2019.
+This cycle of reviews re-examined schools and administrative divisions from the second cycle (2010 to 2014) and assessed current practices.
+It also looked at impact of previously implemented action plans and alignment with the University's strategic aspirations.
+A total of 32 reviews were undertaken as part of Cycle 3.

-The University's second cycle of five-yearly organisational reviews from 2010 to 2014 cycle (PDF 64KB) concluded at the end of 2014.
-This second review cycle ensured that all academic schools and administrative divisions were reviewed, while having flexibility to undertake thematic reviews as external factors or organisational requirements necessitate.
+The University's second cycle of five-yearly organisational reviews from 2010 - 2014 cycle concluded at the end of 2014.
+This second review cycle ensured that all academic schools and administrative divisions were reviewed.
+The cycle also allowed for flexibility to undertake thematic reviews as external factors or organisational requirements necessitate.
+A total of 39 reviews were undertaken as part of Cycle 2.

 The Tertiary Education Quality Standards Agency has superseded Australian Universities Quality Agency (an independent, not-for-profit national agency that promoted audits and reports on quality assurance in higher education.)
 Griffith’s first AUQA audit was undertaken in 2003, followed by its second cycle audit in 2008.
 Griffith University now reports to TEQSA.